yevbar/sourcegraph/doc/extensions/language_servers/adapting_existing_language_servers.md

   This is the best way to ensure that the language server is functioning correctly and to isolate the problem.

-- Set the following environment variables in the Sourcegraph Docker container (or the lsp-proxy deployment/pod, if using Sourcegraph Data Center):
+- Set the following environment variables in the `sourcegraph/server` Docker container (or the `lsp-proxy` deployment, for Sourcegraph cluster deployments to Kubernetes):

   ```
   LSP_PROXY_TRACE_FS_REQUESTS=1